aceiln/E-commerceBackend-ORM/README.md

 ## Usage

 To use this application, open your coding terminal and install the needed packages with the 'npm i' function.
+Create a .env file with the user info shown in the .env example file.
 Log into your MySql within the terminal, source the schema document, and run the seed 'npm run seed;'.
 Once everything is initated through 'npm run start', open insomnia and enter the corresponding localhost route.

 ## Demo